History of Reba McEntire in Timeline

 In December 2018, Reba McEntire received the Kennedy Center Honor.

-In 2018, Reba McEntire was honored with the Horatio Alger Award for Education and Charity Work, recognizing her perseverance and giving back.
+In 2018, Reba McEntire was honored with the Horatio Alger Award for Education, Charity Work, recognizing her perseverance and philanthropic efforts.

-In 2020, Reba McEntire began dating film and TV actor Rex Linn, after reconnecting when McEntire guest-starred on "Young Sheldon".
+In 2020, Reba McEntire began dating film and TV actor Rex Linn, reconnecting almost 30 years after they first met.
+They met again when McEntire guest-starred as June on "Young Sheldon".

 Loading Video...